kgateway-dev/kgateway/docs/content/guides/security/auth/extauth/oauth/_index.md

 With Gloo Edge, you can implement PKCE-secured OAuth flows by leveraging the `authEndpointQueryParams` and `tokenEndpointQueryParams` fields in the AuthConfig.
 For example, to send the code challenge, add the `code_challenge` query parameter to the `authEndpointQueryParams` field.
 To request an access token, include the `code` and `code_verifier` in the `tokenEndpointQueryParams` field.

 {{% notice note %}}
-PKCE-secured OAuth flows are currently not supported for the Okta OIDC provider.
+Support for PKCE-secured OAuth flows with Okta OIDC providers is added in Gloo Edge Enterprise version 1.15.0.
 {{% /notice %}}

 For more information, see the [Auth0 docs](https://auth0.com/docs/get-started/authentication-and-authorization-flow/call-your-api-using-the-authorization-code-flow-with-pkce).